Intuitionistic type theory: 0 type, 1 type and 2 type

-Finally, the 2 type contains 2 canonical terms.
+Finally, the 2 type contains two canonical terms.
 It represents a definite choice between two values.
 It is used for Boolean values but not propositions.

-Propositions are considered the 1 type and may be proven to never have a proof (the 0 type), or may not be proven either way.
-(The Law of Excluded Middle does not hold for propositions in intuitionistic type theory.)
+Propositions are instead represented by particular types.
+For instance, a true proposition can be represented by the 1 type, while a false proposition can be represented by the 0 type.
+But we cannot assert that these are the only propositions, i.e. the law of excluded middle does not hold for propositions in intuitionistic type theory.

 Σ type constructor

 Σ-types contain ordered pairs.
 As with typical ordered pair (or 2-tuple) types, a Σ-type can describe the Cartesian product, $A \times B$, of two other types, $A$ and $B$.
 Logically, such an ordered pair would hold a proof of $A$ and a proof of $B$, so one may see such a type written as $A \wedge B$.

 Σ-types are more powerful than typical ordered pair types because of dependent typing.
 In the ordered pair, the type of the second term can depend on the value of the first term.
-For example, the first term of the pair might be a natural number and the second term's type might be a vector of length equal to the first term.
+For example, the first term of the pair might be a natural number and the second term's type might be a sequence of reals of length equal to the first term.
 Such a type would be written:

-Using set-theory terminology, this is similar to an indexed disjoint unions of sets.
-In the case of usual ordered pairs, the type of the second term does not depend on the value of the first term.
+Using set-theory terminology, this is similar to an indexed disjoint union of sets.
+In the case of the usual cartesian product, the type of the second term does not depend on the value of the first term.
 Thus the type describing the cartesian product ${\mathbb N} \times {\mathbb R}$ is written:

-It is important to note here that the value of the first term, $n$, is not depended on by the type of the second term, ${\mathbb R}$.
+It is important to note here that the value of the first term, $n$, is not depended on the type of the second term, ${\mathbb R}$.

 Σ-types can be used to build up longer dependently-typed tuples used in mathematics and the records or structs used in most programming languages.
 An example of a dependently-typed 3-tuple is two integers and a proof that the first integer is smaller than the second integer, described by the type:

 Dependent typing allows Σ-types to serve the role of existential quantifier.
 The statement "there exists an $n$ of type ${\mathbb N}$, such that $P(n)$ is proven" becomes the type of ordered pairs where the first item is the value $n$ of type ${\mathbb N}$ and the second item is a proof of $P(n)$.
 Notice that the type of the second item (proofs of $P(n)$) depends on the value in the first part of the ordered pair ($n$).
 Its type would be: